Frank Borman: Air Force

 After a brief honeymoon in Phoenix, Arizona, Borman reported to Perrin Air Force Base in Texas for basic flight training in a North American T-6 Texan in August 1950.
 The top students in the class had the privilege of choosing which branch of flying they would pursue; Borman elected to become a fighter pilot.
 He was therefore sent to Williams Air Force Base, near Phoenix, in February 1951 for advanced training, initially in the North American T-28 Trojan, and then the F-80 jet fighter.
 Fighter pilots were being sent to Korea, where the Korean War had broken out the year before.
 He asked for, and was assigned to, Luke Air Force Base near Phoenix—Susan was eight months pregnant—but at the last minute his orders were changed to Nellis Air Force Base in Nevada.
 There, he practiced aerial bombing and gunnery.
 His first child, a son called Frederick Pearce, was born there in October.
 Borman received his pilot wings on December 4, 1951.

 To acquaint Aerospace Research Pilot School students with some of the techniques of space flight, three F-104s were fitted with rocket motors and reaction controls for use beyond the atmosphere.

 Soon after, Borman suffered a perforated eardrum while practicing dive bombing with a bad head cold.
-Instead of going to Korea, he was ordered to report to Camp Stoneman, from whence he boarded a troop transport, the on December 20, 1951, bound for the Philippines.
+Instead of going to Korea, he was ordered to report to Camp Stoneman, whence he boarded a troop transport, the on December 20, 1951, bound for the Philippines.
 Susan sold the Oldsmobile to buy air tickets to join him.
 He was assigned to the 44th Fighter-Bomber Squadron, which was based at Clark Air Base, and commanded by Major Charles McGee, a veteran fighter pilot.
 Initially, Borman was restricted to non-flying duties due to his eardrum; although it had healed, the base doctors feared it would rupture again if he flew.
 He persuaded McGee to take him for flights in a T-6, and then a Lockheed T-33, the trainer version of the Shooting Star.
 This convinced the doctors, and Borman's flight status was restored on September 22, 1952.
 His second son, Edwin Sloan, was born at Clark in July 1952.